CSLewin/APBW/mess/Wealth and Treasure.md

 *Some months later, Mercurio is advised to quickly flee the city.
 Mercurio would like to withdraw his entire account into Ud6 treasure dice (in this case, small easily-spent trade bars).
 The bank converts his funds: 1x Ud12 -> 2x Ud10 -> 4x Ud8 -> 8x Ud6.
 Eight days later, Mercurio boards a ship bound for foreign shores bearing a suspiciously heavy backpack, trailing the scent of fear-sweat and silver...*

+### Investing Wealth
+Banks and temples are greatly pleased by reliable clients.
+Wealth usage dice can be **invested** into a bank.
+Permanently invested wealth cannot be withdrawn or converted to larger or smaller dice.
+When a wealth usage die has been invested in a bank for a full year, it decreases one step in size and becomes **durable wealth**.
+Durable wealth cannot be withdrawn and can only be spent in the city in which it was invested through letters of bank credit.
+In exchange for these limits, durable wealth usage dice cannot decrease in size when used regardless of the roll result, and are only permanently lost if a result of 1 or lower is rolled on the die twice in a row.

+#### My character died, what happened to all of my investments?
+The bank took it.
+It's theirs now.
+Your heirs are sad that you didn't buy land.